 We walked through the different sections of the market, saw the Christmas window displays, listened to the live music and took in the scents from the mulled wine vendors temporarily set up in the middle of the market.
 Covent Garden also has its huge Christmas Tree one side of the markets and a huge Reindeer the other side so I made sure that we visited both of these too!

 Leicester Square was next on our agenda as Covent Garden and Leicester Square are close together, we walked towards Leicester Square tube station and carried on down the pedestrian area of Cranbourn Street to the actual square that is Leicester Square.
 It was not hard to miss as it’s been transformed into a traditional Christmas Market.

 The area is only small but I really love the feel of the square.
 The markets do feel a lot more authentic and traditional which I think is why I liked them.
 In fact, they are so traditional that there is a Santa’s Grotto within the square which is something that doesn’t seem to be offered as much these days.
 (Santa’s Grotto is a ticketed event though, incase you fancy visiting.)

-From Leicester Square, I wanted to head towards Oxford Street but once again I took to the Visit London app to ensure that I didn’t miss anything on the way.
-This time I clicked on the ‘map’ side of the Top 15 Dazzling Christmas Lights and realised that we were very close to Piccadilly Circus and it reminded me that the Regents Street Christmas Lights were just up the road!
+From Leicester Square, I wanted to head towards Oxford Street but I realised that we were very close to Piccadilly Circus and it reminded me that the Regents Street Christmas Lights were just up the road!

 We walked in the direction of Piccadilly Circus and I was pleased to see that the iconic, curved screens surrounding Piccadilly Circus are now back as they were taken away for renovation earlier in the year.
 We spotted the famous street, Regent Street, really easily thanks to the huge and beautiful angels that line the street during the Christmas period.